 Skin tags can be as small as 1 millimetre and as large as 1 centimetre.
 They are made of collagen fibres, nerve cells, and small blood vessels that become wrapped up in layers of skin.
 These small, harmless growth are usually the colour of your skin or slightly darker.

 The exact causes of skin tags are still unclear.
-Experts believe that skin tags form as a result of skin rubbing against skin.
-They are commonly found on the neck, under the arms and so on.
+Experts believe that skin tags form because of skin rubbing against skin.
+They are commonly found on the neck and under the arms.
 Common places for skin tags include:

 - Chest/under breasts